 - Analytical, or Responsive — the computer chooses a move based on the situation.
 The red ghost in Pac-Man falls into this category, which in 1980 was considered impressive.

 It is in this third group that Artificial Stupidity can be found.
 This is when the AI can select a move for its character(s), and consistently chooses ones that are completely stupid.
-While it is, very rarely, included on purpose as a balancing factor
+This might be included on purpose as a balancing factor

-, Artificial Stupidity is just as often a result of Idiot Programming
+, but it's just as often a result of Idiot Programming

 ; the programmers simply didn't program the AI not